adtork/adtork/README.md

 ## Hello! 👨‍💻
 I specialize in Azure networking, so almost all the content here will be related to Azure networking labs, tips, and articles.
-Check out who I am following, my colleagues have stellar articles on simmilar content in Azure....Cheers! 😎
+Check out who I am following, my colleagues (whom are much smarter then me!) have stellar articles on simmilar content in Azure....Cheers! 😎

 ## Labs 🥼
 vWAN: